kelvinbest1/CLI_AncientMythologies/README.md

 Summary

 Welcome to Ancient Mythologies!
-This program will allow you view and list of mythologies and select to view information regarding the various mythologies.
+This program will allow you to view and select information regarding the various Ancient Mythologies.

 Installation